pitosalas/cleancont/output/2022-12-11-A-Nibble-of-Git-s-Object-Store.md

 ---
 title: "A Nibble of Git’s Object Store"
-subtitle: "[ A Nibble of Git's Object Store](< https://getcode.substack.com/p/a-nibble-"
+subtitle: "A Nibble of Git's Object Store"
 category: "uncategorized"
 tags: []
 date: "2022-12-11"